wilsonmar/Selenium/selenium_install.md

 Click Install Now.
 Restart Firefox.

-After installation, click on the Tools menu.
+After Selenium IDE installation, click on the Tools menu.
 On a Mac, the keys are control + option + S.

 From within a terminal, run a script: